-Your arrival to the beautiful North Carolina coast is met with the anticipation and enthusiasm of your fellow campers; now you will have the opportunity to see and interact with real live sea turtles!
+Your arrival to the beautiful North Carolina coast is met with the anticipation and enthusiasm of your fellow campers.
+You will now have the opportunity to see and interact with real live sea turtles!
 Not only will you be working with and learning from them, but you will be aiding in the rehabilitation and release of one of the oldest living creatures on the planet.
 At orientation, all rules and structure for the week will be explained by your counselors, who are equally excited.
 Then it’s off to dinner and evening activities where we will spend time getting to know each other, becoming a marine biological family.
-Afterwards, we’ll head back to the suites because those sea turtles are going to be hungry in the morning, so we have to make sure we’re there on time and well rested to prepare their breakfast!
+Afterwards, we’ll head back to the bed because those sea turtles are going to be hungry in the morning, so we have to make sure we’re on time and well rested to prepare their breakfast!

 After breakfast, we’ll head straight to work at the Sea Turtle Hospital, where you have the opportunity to be volunteers at the brand new 10,000 square foot facility.
 With rooms dedicated to husbandry, surgery, and public education, there is much more space than the previous 900 square foot facility.
-Don’t forget that this is a hospital; everyone here treats it as such, so while mesmerized, keep in mind that the work here is serious.
+Don’t forget that this is a hospital.
+Everyone here treats it as such, so while mesmerized, keep in mind that the work here is serious.
 After lunch we get out and explore the salt marshes of coastal North Carolina.
 These are the vital nurseries and filters for the greater ocean, and equally important to sea turtles.
 Many juvenile species of marine life grow up here and filter feeders work diligently to remove pollutants from our ecosystem.
-After cleaning up and filling up with burritos, we’ll unwind back at the suites with some group activities before we hit the hay.
+After cleaning up and filling up with dinner, we’ll unwind with some group activities before we hit the hay.